Halfway Lake, located north of Sudbury, offers both car and backcountry camping sites.

 There is a boat launch located on Halfway Lake.

-Halfway Lake offers canoe, kayak and paddle boat rentals
+Halfway Lake offers canoe and kayak rentals.

 No trip to Halfway Lake would be complete without spending some time at the Park Store.
 Conveniently located on the main road between the two campgrounds it is here that you can rent canoes and paddle boats, buy your firewood and ice or browse through the large selection of Ontario Parks’ merchandise.
 On those hot summer days stop in to the air conditioned building to cool off with a hand scooped ice cream cone or frozen treat.